 GE coined the term “Industrial Internet” while announcing its US$ 1.5 billion R&D commitment in 2012.
 According to GE, the forecasted growth of Industrial Internet of Things (IIoT) stands at US$ 320 billion by 2020.

-Following wearables, smart cities, and smart homes, Industrial Internet of Things ranks at number 4 in the list of top 10 most popular IoT applications, according to IoT-Analytics.
-Today, a lot of asset-heavy industries such as agriculture, logistics, manufacturing, mining, oil, utilities etc. apply IIoT applications to improve their efficiency and return on investment.
-With the availability of machines and specialized sensors that are capable of collecting data at any point, IIoT provides scope for maximum gains.
+Following wearables, smart cities, and smart homes, Industrial Internet of Things ranks number 4 in the list of top 10 most popular IoT applications, according to IoT-Analytics.
+Today, a lot of asset-heavy industries such as agriculture, logistics, manufacturing, mining, oil, utilities, etc. apply IIoT applications to improve their efficiency and return on investment.
+With the availability of machines and specialized sensors capable of collecting data at any point, IIoT provides scope for maximum gains.

-- Big Data Analytics & Machine Learning SaaS: Big data, SaaS, and machine learning technologies help organizations to generate accurate predictive analytics for instances such as when machines will require maintenance activities.
+- Big Data Analytics & Machine Learning SaaS: Big data, SaaS, and machine learning technologies help organizations generate accurate predictive analytics like when machines will require maintenance.

-- Cloud Platforms: Cloud vendors are usually platform-as-a-service (PaaS) companies that help other IIoT organizations in managing and maintaining device networks.
+- Cloud Platforms: Cloud vendors are usually platform-as-a-service (PaaS) companies that help other IIoT organizations manage and maintain device networks.

-- Cybersecurity: Organizations in this category usually focus on providing safety and security to the connected IIoT apps from different forms of cyberattacks that may otherwise lead to huge losses in terms of finances as well as efforts.
+- Cybersecurity: Organizations in this category usually focus on providing safety and security to the connected IIoT apps from different forms of cyberattacks that may otherwise lead to huge losses.

 - Network Infrastructure & Sensor Developers: Companies today are building networks and developing physical sensors that provide a strong base for IIoT.
 They are also developing industrial-grade sensors for areas as diverse as energy, fleet management, industrial wearables, machines, and wireless networks.